 Ilovik is known for its lush vegetation, particularly pine and olive trees, grape vines and oleander plants.

 A number of Ilovik’s visitors reach the island with their own boat – perhaps stopping here for a meal.
 You could also enquire on Losinj about boat tours of Ilovik and the other nearby small islands as a day trip.

 Getting to Ilovik

-Catamaran Line have a catamaran sailing from Pula (via Unije, Susak and Losinj) to Ilovik that sails twice a week in pre- and high season, and once a week in low season.
-In the other direction, you can use this catamaran to reach Ilovik fom Zadar (via Silba).
+Kapetan Luka has a catamaran sailing from Pula (via Unije, Susak and Losinj) to Ilovik that sails twice a week in pre-and high season, and once a week in low season.
+In the other direction, you can use this catamaran to reach Ilovik from Zadar (via Silba).

-Jadrolinija also have a twice weekly catamaran service from Rijeka to Ilovik that sails via Cres, Unije and Susak, and then sails on to Mali Losinj.
+Jadrolinija also has a twice-weekly catamaran service from Rijeka to Ilovik that sails via Cres, Unije and Susak, and then sails on to Mali Losinj.

 What to See and Do on Ilovik